AltUUE/ConwayGoL/readme.md

 ## DEFAULT INPUT SPECIFICATIONS

-To have a default input you need to supply input.txt with a valid vanilla format (described below) starting position.
+To have a default input you need to supply `input.txt` with a valid vanilla format (described below) starting position.
-Here is the syntax description of input.txt (Which is the in-game default input) and saves.txt:
+Here is the syntax description of `input.txt` (Which is the in-game default input) and `saves.txt`:

     rule: vanilla
     (x1) (y1) (x2) (y2) ...